 Shock and random vibrations

-Electronics that move is destined to experience a wide range of shock and vibration conditions.
+Electronics that move are destined to experience a wide range of shock and vibration conditions.
 Every drop, pothole, landing and crash is a shock event.
-The rest of the time a device is in motion, it is been subjected to random vibrations.
+The rest of the time that a device is in motion, it will be subjected to random vibrations.

-The life of many modern electronics devices is dictated by it’s ability to handle shock and vib.
-Furthermore, finding a failure during shock and vib testing means weeks if not months of lost time in redesign, prototype and build.
+The life of many modern electronics devices is dictated by its ability to handle shock and vibration.
+Furthermore, finding a failure during shock and vibration testing means weeks if not months of lost time in redesign, prototype and build.

 Linear shock analysis

-If you want an answer fast, then linear analysis is the way to go.
+If you want a fast answer, then linear analysis is the way to go.
 There are 2 ways to do a linear shock analysis, response spectrum and modal superposition transient.

 The method to use depends on the duration of the shock event, complexity of the assembly and frequencies of interest.
 Both method will provide fast results.

-However this is linear so there is no contacts and soft materials need to be characterized carefully.
+However, this is linear so there are no contacts and soft materials need to be characterized carefully.